-- Service provider = Access point providers.
-A service provider is associated with a single domain, and participants registered by the provider will only be approved for message exchange within the provider’s domain.
+- Service provider = A service provider is associated with one or more domains, and participants registered by the provider will only be approved for message exchange within the provider’s domain(s).

 - Processes = Standardized, maintained collections of document types used in e-procurement.

 - Participants = Are organizations that are connected to a specific endpoint.
 You can think of this as a “contract” between an organization and a Service provider.

 - Access point = Represents a physical access point service endpoint, accessible through one or several URLs.

 - Endpoint = An access point has one or more endpoints represented by a URL and transport profile.

 - Certificates = Your PEPPOL access point certificate.

 - Domains = Collections of processes used in e-procurement.